ginwoopak/ginwoopak/README.md

 I always thought my dream was to be an astronaut.

 It seemed like an appropriate dream given my BS in Mechanical Engineering.
-A couple of coding classes (MatLab, Python) in college peaked my interest in software development but I thought it was too late to switch majors.
+A couple of coding classes (MatLab, Python) in college piqued my interest in software development but I thought it was too late to switch majors.
 After graduating from UCSB, I started my career as a Consultant Engineer and had so much fun learning and working in diverse occupations and engineering solutions for property risk improvement.
 I was so fortunate to have worked at FM Global as my first job but something was missing.
 After a few years, I yearned to learn more, yearned to learn something different.

 Then, the pandemic hit and my perspective shifted from "What should I be doing?" to "What do I actually want to do?".